yutadd/yutadd/README.md

 ## stats📈
 ・I'm interested in **blockchain**,**web3** technologies.

-・I used to programing using java lang.
+・I used to programing using java typescript lang.

-・I am building my second blockchain system with PoA algorithm for enterprises.
+・I am participanting

 ## Past⌚
+I'm a student.

 I have been programming as a hobby since I was in elementary school, aiming to become a pianist.

 I started by developing a simple slot application using VBA, and have grown up while creating game extensions.

 I am building a second blockchain system with a PoA algorithm intended for enterprise use.

+I am creating a new site for TEDxFukuoka.
 ## sotials🧑‍🤝‍🧑

 twitter : https://twitter.com/DotPiano_dev